It’s now been five years since my breast reduction and let me tell you: I still love them.

 I do have some things to address since it has been a while since I last talked about my breast reduction; and with self reflection and all that warm fuzzy navel gazing one does as they grow up and self-isolate, I have realized a few things about me and my relationship with my breasts and my breast reduction.

-Self love comes from within, not from having the boobs you’ve always wanted
+Self love comes from within, not from having the boobs you’ve always wanted after a breast reduction

 I didn’t immediately start loving my body after my reduction like I thought I would.
 I had the breast reduction and it didn’t magically fix my body image issues.
 It turns out, I hated my whole body, but with mega emphasis on my breasts.
 After my reduction I loved my breasts but still didn’t like the rest.
 It’s taken quite some time and some serious lifestyle changes for me to finally love my body.
 Don’t get me wrong, I didn’t think a breast reduction would solve all of my problems, but I knew it would at least help me with a few of them, and it did.
 I just severely misunderstood the depth of my body image issues.
-I will definitely say with my entire heart that my breast reduction was the first step to letting myself love my body because it eliminated the barrier that was preventing me from starting the self-love process.
+I can say with my entire heart that my breast reduction was the first step to letting myself love my body because it eliminated the barrier that was preventing me from starting the self-love process.
 It goes without saying; while a “nice” pair of boobs might distract you from your inner demons for a little bit, they wont fight them for you.

-I did not suddenly become a work out queen
+I did not suddenly become a work out queen after my reduction

 I always thought I would work out more after my reduction.
 In fact, I work out less.
 I’m just not the type to hit the gym (I hate it if I’m being honest).
 I do walk a lot, take the stairs more often than not, and do other physical activity (5,000 to 10,000 steps a day).
 But I did not suddenly become a runner or a jogger.
 I’m not at the gym lifting weights multiple times a week.
 I’m not taking barre of pilates classes (although I am still open to the possibility).
 So all of my fantasies of suddenly becoming a mega fit gal after my reduction were just that: fantasies.
 So if you keep telling yourself “I will be (or do) ‘X’ after my reduction,” and were never into it in the first place, you probably won’t.
 That’s okay.